How to Plan Balanced Meals

 Using these questions, come up with a few entree ideas for the week and create a shopping list to accommodate the menu and fill up the pantry.

-Balanced meals include one food from each food group- Milk & Milk Products; Vegetables; Fruits; Grains and Meat & Beans.
+Balanced meals include one food from each food group- Dairy; Vegetables; Fruits; Grains and Protein.
 The new MyPlate icon is a good representation of a balanced meal because all five food groups are included.
 When planning a meal, try to include "five of five."
 Here are a few examples of how to do it:

 - When the weather turns cold and the family meal menu includes Beef Stew with meat and vegetables, then balance the meal by serving dinner rolls (grains), sliced fruit (whatever is in season) and milk to drink.